datalad-handbook/book/docs/basics/101-136-filesystem.rst

-For files that Git manages, moving and saving is simple: Move the file, and save the resulting changes in *both* affected datasets (this can be done with a recursive :dlcmd:`save` from a top-level dataset, though).
+For files that Git manages, moving and saving is simple: Move the file, and save the resulting changes in *both* affected datasets (this can be done with one recursive :dlcmd:`save` from a top-level dataset, though).

 .. runrecord:: _examples/DL-101-136-125
    :language: console